seedcase-project/seedcase-sprout/README.md

 Seedcase Sprout can be installed in two ways.
 The first is to install it as a user, and the second is to install it as a contributor.

-To install it as a user, see our [Installation Guide](https://sprout.seedcase-project.org/docs/guide/installation).
+To install Sprout for general use, see our [Installation Guide](https://sprout.seedcase-project.org/docs/guide/installation).

 ### Installing as a contributor

-We use [uv](https://docs.astral.sh/uv/) to manage our project, including dependencies.
+To install Sprout for development or contribution, you first need to install [uv](https://docs.astral.sh/uv/).
+We use uv to manage our project, including dependencies.
 Their website has a more detailed guide on using uv, but below are some simple instructions to get you started.